• Skip to primary navigation

 • White vinegar or cider vinegar - either is good, but I prefer the extra tang of white vinegar

-• Sugar - a touch of white sugar just balances out the acidity and goes well with the bacon.
-It doesn't make this overly sweet, but if you're someone who knows they like really sweet dressings, you can increase the sugar up to about 1 tablespoon or so!
+• Sugar – a touch of white sugar just balances out the acidity and goes well with the bacon.
+It doesn’t make this overly sweet.

-• Italian parsley - for a great pop of freshness and color.
-You could use fresh chives in addition to it for even more flavor.
+• Italian parsley – for a great pop of freshness and color

 How to make German potato salad